-- The potential temporary and permanent losses in carbon stocks shall be assessed based of 2.1.1 the conditions present and the information available at the time of the risk analysis, unless otherwise specified in Sections 2.2 to 2.3 below, to determine the appropriate risk rating. - 2.1.2The risk analysis shall be conducted as follows: - 1) The tool assesses risks relevant to the jurisdictional program across the following five broad categories: political and governance risk, program design and strategy risk, carbon rights and use of carbon revenues, funding risk, and natural risk.
-The jurisdictional program shall be evaluated against each of these five risk categories as set out in Section 2.2, assigned a risk score for each risk factor within the category, and shall follow the calculation formulae in each table to determine the risk rating for the category.
-The total rating for each risk category shall not be less that zero, regardless of whether the formula would result in a value less than zer{∞} - 2) Where applicable, and the jurisdictional proponent (or implementing partner, where relevant) demonstrates that related risk mitigation activities will be (at validation) or are being (at verification) applied, the appropriate risk mitigation score shall be subtracted when establishing the tisk rating for the category, as determined in Sections 2.2 and 2.3. - 3) An overall risk rating shall be determined based on the ratings from each risk category in accordance with Section 2.2 and 2.3.
-The overall risk rating is then converted to a withholding percentage applied to the net GHG benefit of a jurisdictional program in accordance with Section 2.3.4.

-(non-VCS) risk management mechanism, the risk may be rated as zero (i.e., no risk) for the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of this risk analysis.
-For example, where the jurisdictional proponent besides in the purpose of the purpose of the instant of political and governance risk (as such risks are defined in this tool), that category (or relevant individual factor(s)) may be rated as no-risk (zero).
+2.1.1 The potential temporary and permanent losses in carbon stocks shall be assessed over a period of 100 years based on the conditions present and the information available at the time of the risk analysis, unless otherwise specified in Sections 2.2 to 2.3 below, to determine the appropriate risk rating.
+Jurisdictional programs with a start date in the past, or programs analyzing risk at a subsequent verification event shall assess the potential transient and permanent losses for the next 100 years.

+2.1.2 The risk analysis shall be conducted as follows:

+- The tool assesses risks relevant to the jurisdictional program across the following six broad categories: political and governance risk, program design and strategy risk, carbon rights and use of carbon revenues, funding risk, program longevity, and natural risk.
+The jurisdictional program shall be evaluated against each of these six risk categories as set out in Section 2.2, assigned a risk score for each risk factor within the category, and shall follow the calculation formulae in each table to determine the risk rating for the category.
+The total rating for each risk category shall not be less than zero, regardless of whether the formula would result in a value less than zero. - 2) Where applicable, and the jurisdictional proponent (or implementing partner, where relevant) demonstrates that related risk mitigation activities will be (at validation) or are being (at verification) applied, the appropriate risk mitigation score shall be subtracted when establishing the risk rating for the category, as determined in Sections 2.2 and 2.3. - 3) An overall risk rating shall be determined based on the ratings from each risk category in accordance with Section 2.2 and 2.3.
+The overall risk rating is then converted to a withholding percentage applied to the net GHG benefit of a jurisdictional program in accordance with Section 2.3.4. - 4) Where the overall risk rating is unacceptably high, the jurisdictional program shall fail the risk analysis, determined in accordance with, and handled as set out, in Section 2.2.4. - 5) Where certain risks, whether factors or entire categories, are fully addressed using another (non-VCS) risk management mechanism, the risk may be rated as zero (i.e., no risk) for the purpose of this risk analysis.
+For example, where the jurisdictional proponent has obtained, or others have obtained on behalf of the jurisdictional proponent, insurance fully covering political and governance risk (as such risks are defined in this tool), that category (or relevant individual factor(s)) may be rated as no-risk (zero).
 The jurisdictional proponent shall clearly document which types of risks and losses are covered by such mechanisms, which entities are the beneficiaries, what types of benefits are claimable and how such mechanisms ensure the permanence of credited (or compensated) GHG emission reductions.